 Coaches, these are two additional opportunities to stand up and coach.
 The IHSAA/IGHSAU asks that you respect these opportunities and use these positive teachable moments for the right reasons.
 Please understand, if a coach receives a technical foul, he/she loses the right to stand and coach when the clock is not running except for the following.
-He/she can stand and go to the bench for a correctable error, stand and applaud an outstanding play, stand and call a time out and stand and coach during the quarter break, but the coach loses the right to stand and coach when the clock is not running except for the stand and coach when the clock is not running the coach loses the right to stand and coach when the clock is not running during the contest.
+He/she can stand and go to the bench for a correctable error, stand and applaud an outstanding play, stand and call a time out and stand and coach during the quarter break, but the coach loses the right to stand and coach when the clock is not running during the contest.